ziyaowangecon/ziyaowangecon.github.io/_pages/about.md

 ## About Me
 I am a PhD candidate in Economics at [Northeastern University](https://cssh.northeastern.edu/economics/).
 I am on the 2025-2026 job market.

-My research spans **Empirical IO**, **Development and Growth**, and **Applied Econometrics**, with a special focus on *Productivity*, *Technological Change*, *Market Power*, and *Economics of AI*. ​I study how domestic policies and new technologies shape heterogeneous firms’ input choices, organization, and performance.
+My research spans **Industrial Organization**, **Development and Growth**, and **Applied Econometrics**, with a special focus on *Productivity*, *Technological Change*, *Market Power*, and *Economics of AI*. ​

+My work explains where productivity growth comes from—which inputs, which firms, and which policies—and provides estimates that speak to reform design, technology policy, and long-run growth..
 Methodologically, I estimate dynamic structural models (e.g., production with biased technological change, endogenous productivity change).
 Much of my work leverages large Chinese and Korean firm-level datasets to recover input-specific productivity and quantify policy impacts.

 <!--I hold an M.Sc. in Economics from the University of Wisconsin-Madison, an M.Sc. in Finance & Economics from the University of Southampton, and a B.A. in Economics from the China University of Geosciences.-->